aalex954/MSFT-IP-Tracker/README.md

 ## Description

-- Tracks MSFT owned ASN IP ranges and publishes a release containing a /CR /LF delineated list of Microsoft owned IPv4 and 6 ranges.
+- Tracks a range of ASNs and publishes a daily release containing a list of IPv4 and IPv6 ranges.
 - The list is updated daily at 12 AM UTC.

 Note: